 , one of the biggest medical problems of the time; after all, water wasn't always safe to drink, so most men, women and even children drank the hard stuff.

-in 1652 by coffee shop owner Pasqua Rosée popularized coffee's healthy status, claiming coffee could aid digestion, prevent and cure gout and scurvy, help coughs, headaches and stomachaches, even prevent miscarriages.
+by coffee shop owner Pasqua Rosée popularized coffee's healthy status, claiming that it could aid digestion, prevent and cure gout and scurvy, help coughs, headaches and stomachaches, even prevent miscarriages.

 But in London, women were concerned that their men were becoming impotent, and in 1674 The Women's Petition Against Coffee